 A unit test is one of the crucial parts of the Software development Life Cycle which is intended to ensure the behavior and functionality of a specific section of the application.

-⋮IW has been working with TIBCO since 2004, and by employing the knowledge and expertise that we have in the field, we have come up with the idea to create our internal supporting tools to accelerate development, reduce the time needed for unit testing and automate certain features for extracting and building messages.
+⋮IWConnect has been working with TIBCO since 2004, and by employing the knowledge and expertise that we have in the field, we have come up with the idea to create our internal supporting tools to accelerate development, reduce the time needed for unit testing, and automate certain features for extracting and building messages.

-In this article, we will describe step by step the behavior of each of ⋮IW supporting TIBCO BW productivity tools.
+In this article, we will describe step by step the behavior of each of ⋮IWConnect supporting TIBCO BW productivity tools.

 All of the tools are related to XML-based messaging for Soap Web Services or Rest APIs which provide certain functionality to every tool for the desired resources and we are referencing those resources from an external Excel file.

-As a group of integration developers, we have decided to use a certain naming convention for each tool with the same coding standard build in Java Eclipse with additional public libraries.
+As a group of integration developers, we have decided to use a certain naming convention for each tool with the same coding standard built in Java Eclipse with additional public libraries.

 Two of them are platform-independent and the other two are coupled with one of the most famous open-source testing tools called SoapUI.
 We will describe the functionality of SoapUI in the following sections.

-We will also discuss more granularly each of the following tools:
+We will also discuss each of the following tools more:

 A test message generator is a tool for generating XML messages from an existing XSD schema.